Lesson 4 of 8 - evolve and enjoy high-nurturance relationships

 First, consider what may be causing that behavior rather than criticizing.
 When a custodial or non-custodial bioparent "ignores" a minor child, one or more of these may be the cause:

-From severe childhood neglect, the parent is significantly wounded and cannot bond ("care") - and his or her false self doesn't want to know this or what to do about it; and/or...
+From significant early-childhood abandonment and neglect (trauma), the parent is significantly wounded and cannot bond ("care") and doesn't want to know this or what to do about it; and/or...

 Wounds and ignorance prevent the "disinterested" parent from grieving (accepting) major losses from their separation or divorce, and s/he can't endure the pain of contact with their child/ren.
 This is specially likely if the custodial parent is has a new partner who is step-parenting the bioparent's child/ren; and/or...

-The bioparent didn't really want to conceive or parent one or more kids, and is avoiding the overwhelming pain from relating to an unwanted son or daughter; and/or...
+The bioparent didn't really want to conceive or parent one or more kids, and is avoiding the overwhelming guilt and shame from relating to an unwanted child; and/or...

 Accusing such a mother or father of being insensitive, selfish, self-centered, a terrible parent, or similar is a tragic mislabeling of these unseen primary problems.
 The "ignored" child/ren can't understand this, and feel abandoned, hurt, sad, and shamed anyway.